firelinks-alex/firelinks-alex.github.io/Advanced Operating System.md

 To a program, since it can address all the addresses in a 32-bit word system, it thinks it has the exclusive use of the computer memory.
 However, in reality, the OS will map these virtual addresses in a program to the some physical memory addresses.
-Therefore the virtual address `0x12345678` in a program isn't the same as the `0x12345678` in another program.
+This means the virtual address `0x12345678` in a program isn't the same as the address `0x12345678` in another program.

 We will talk about the virtual-physical address translation in a later chapter.
 Here we just have to understand with help of address space, a program doesn't have to know what physical memory region it's allowed to read and write.
 Every time it reads or writes to a virtual address the OS or corresponding hardware will be translating it to the correct physical address.

+The logical unit that manages functionalities like allocating address spaces, translating virtual memory addresses, validating virtual address etc. are all managed by the **virtual memory (VM)** system.

 ## 13.1 Address Space Segments
 An address space contains all of the memory state of a running program,